Isle of Erraid

 IMPORTANT It is essential that you are able to carry your own bags on and off the island (see video on travel page) so please bear this in mind when packing!

-Accommodation is charming but basic (and the weather unpredictable), so we recommend bringing these items to make your stay more comfortable and safe.
+Accommodation is charming but simple (and the weather unpredictable), so we recommend bringing these items to make your stay more comfortable and safe.

 • Warm, layered clothing